Danny Invincibile

-Daniele Invincibile (born 31 March 1979) is a retired Australian footballer who is head coach of Thai League 3 side Samut Prakan FC.
+Daniele Invincibile (born 31 March 1979) is a football manager and former player who was recently the head coach of Thai League 2 club Ayutthaya United.

 Club career

 Born in Brisbane, Invincibile attended Payne Road Primary School, Brisbane, Australia.
 His clubs in Australia included The Gap, Taringa Rovers, Brisbane Strikers and the Marconi Stallions.
 He was selected in the Australian under-20s team and was a member of the Queensland Academy of Sport.

 Swindon Town

 Invincibile joined Swindon Town on 29 July 2000 after being spotted by manager Colin Todd while playing in a trial match alongside Gary Alexander for West Ham United.
 In April 2001, his injury-time winner against Peterborough United effectively saved Swindon from relegation in the 2000–01 season.
 He scored 25 goals in league and cup competitions while at the club.

 Kilmarnock

 On 24 July 2003, Invincibile was signed as a free agent by Jim Jefferies on a one-year deal.
 He was troubled by injuries in his first season, but went on to make 21 appearances and score five goals.
 He played the roles of winger or striker, and wore the number 11 shirt.

 In April 2006, Invincibile turned down the chance to return to the Australian National League by refusing an offer from A-League team Melbourne Victory.

 In November 2006, he helped Kilmarnock into the semi-finals of the CIS Insurance League Cup by curling home the winner in a 3–2 victory over Motherwell.